denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

 the possibility that in the event of an active attack, the time coming from all servers could be compromised.

+DS: Oh, okay.
+I didn't was aware of that.
+But that explains his concerns better.
+From my point of view the additional paragraph is ok.

 # Comment

 S 3.2.